 Whistler Trails February 2024

 The Elfin Lakes hut is one of the nicest around, boasting solar powered lights and propane stoves and heating.
 It does cost $15/night to stay, but well worth it.
 Elfin Lakes is a pretty amazing snowshoeing destination for the almost constant scenery, challenging, but enjoyable trail and deep, deep snow.
 Having a large mountain hut at the end of the trail with all sorts of amenities makes the trip even more of an adventure.
-Other huts around, include the Wedge Hut at Wedgemount Lake.
-This is quite a brutal snowshoeing trip, but the hut at the lake is wonderful.
 At the far end of the frozen Garibaldi Lake is yet another mountain hut, the Burton Hut.
 The often, brutally cold temperatures in Whistler and Garibaldi Park in February make arriving at a hut very welcoming.
 Taylor Meadows and Garibaldi Lake are amazing places to snowshoe in the winter in Whistler.
 Beautiful snowy meadows surrounded by mountains everywhere you look.
 Black Tusk towering in the distance so close and blanketed in wonderful, beautiful snow.
 Garibaldi Lake is accessible as well on this snowshoeing hike.
 The Taylor Meadows trail forks partway up, left goes to Taylor Meadows, right to Garibaldi Lake (the trail joins again at the far side of both campsites).
 Garibaldi Lake, so massive and dramatically beautiful in the winter, a huge frozen valley.
 The downside to this hike is the length of hiking to get to the nice parts.
 In the summer it's not so bad as the trailhead is a moderately difficult 9k from Garibaldi Lake.
 In the winter the access road from the highway is plowed all the way to the trailhead, though it is usually hardpacked ice and slippery.
 Some cars might find it difficult to get enough traction to drive up the 2 kilometres to the trailhead.
 Most cars seem to be able to make it unless there has been a lot of recent snow.
 The Rubble Creek trail to Taylor Meadows and Garibaldi Lake is usually packed down and very icy, so spikes, ice cleats, crampons, yaktrax, etc are almost always necessary.
 Snowshoes are often only needed once the trail branches to Taylor Meadows and Garibaldi Lake a few kilometres up the trail.
 Like Joffre LakesGaribaldi Lake is popular throughout the winter so you can concentrate more on the scenery then keeping from getting lost.
 Another nice attribute of this hike is the fact that you can snowshoe through beautiful Taylor Meadows on the way up then across to Garibaldi Lake on the way back, therefore doing a little snowshoe circle route before doubling back to your car.

 Best Whistler Snowshoeing in February